apls777/kaggle-uw-neural-data-challenge/README.md

 could try to generate it by distorting original images.
 By distorting the images, there is a risk that we will remove some information that was crucial for neurons spiking.

-So we need to make an assumption that some distortions don't affect neurons perception and check this hypothesis.
+So we need to make an assumption that some distortions don't affect the neurons perception and check this hypothesis.
 Unfortunately, the evaluation dataset is too small to say for sure that some distortions don't have affect and other do, but after some experiments I've concluded that the neurons don't care much about an image saturation and rotations to small angles, but sensitive to vertical and horizontal flips.

-The final model was trained on images that were modified every epoch by changing saturation.
+The final model was trained on images that were modified every epoch by randomly changing their saturation.
 The second best model was trained with random saturation and, additionally, with rotations by a random angle in the interval [-0.1, 0.1] radians.
 I think, this distortion didn't work very well, because images are too small and interpolation after rotation actually changed some details on the images.

 ## Model Configuration File